HandyStudy/cloud_sptheme/docs/lib/cloud_sptheme.ext.escaped_samp_literals.rst

     This feature has been submitted to the Sphinx `issue tracker <http://bitbucket.org/birkenfeld/sphinx/issue/789/samp-text-role-lacks-ability-to-escape>`_.
-    When and if the patch is accepted, or an alternative is added to Sphinx, this extension will be disabled, deprecated, and eventually removed.
+    If and when the patch is accepted (or an alternative is added to Sphinx), this extension will be deprecated and eventually removed.